nystudio107/buffer/README.md

 # Buffer plugin for Craft CMS

-A simple plugin for integrating [Buffer](https://buffer.com) into [Craft CMS](http://buildwithcraft.com) websites, for sending out social updates from Twig templates, via a trigger URL, or from other plugins.
+A plugin for integrating [Buffer](https://buffer.com) into [Craft CMS](http://buildwithcraft.com) websites, allowing you to send social updates to Twitter, Facebook, etc. through Buffer.com via Twig templates, URLs, and plugins.

 **Installation**

 1. Download & unzip the file and place the `buffer` directory into your `craft/plugins` directory
-2.  -OR- do a `git clone https://github.com/khalwat/buffer.git` directly into your `craft/plugins` folder.
+2.  -OR- do a `git clone https://github.com/nystudio107/buffer.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `buffer` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.